Skip to main content

 Flavored Travel Sticks (30 servings)$49.99 ($1.66/serving)$47.49 ($1.58/serving)

-ARMRA’s upfront cost is the highest on our list, but a per-serving breakdown might provide a tempered perspective.
+ARMRA’s up-front cost is the highest on our list, but a per-serving breakdown might provide a tempered perspective.
 The company recommends taking one serving per day, with the potential to titrate up to 2-4 servings based on your tolerance.
-If you stick with just one daily serving, a single jar could last you four months, effectively bringing the cost of Immune Revival down to around $26 per month at its lowest.
-So, at varying levels, you might consider ARMRA to be comparable in price to its competitors, even our budget pick, NOW Foods.
+If you stick with just one daily serving, a single regular-size jar could last you 3-4 months, and an XL jar could go nearly a whole year.
+Effectively, the cost of Health Revival comes down to around $24 per month at its lowest.
+So, at varying levels, you might consider ARMRA to be comparable in price to its competitors.

 Best Colostrum Armra Cancel Subscription